As the economy spirals downward, domestic abuse appears to be increasing around the region and the country, advocates and shelter officials say.

 "We are clearly seeing an increase in the number of people who are looking for help," says Carole Alexander, executive director of the House of Ruth Maryland, which runs a shelter in Northeast Baltimore.
 The shelter, which has 84 beds, is packed; Every night, seven or eight people sleep on couches and in sleeping bags in the building's offices.

-Frederick, "we are stretched to the max," says CEO Barbara Martin.
+At the Heartly House, a 29-bed shelter in Frederick, "we are stretched to the max," says CEO Barbara Martin.